Early American Copper Coins for Sale

 Fugio Cents, Half Cents, and Large Cents for Sale

-Click on topic area to explore our inventory for sale
+Click on the topic area to explore our inventory for sale.

 Early American Coppers 1787-1857

-United State coin collecting began with early American Coppers in the antebellum period before the Civil War.
-First colonial coins followed by early large cents represent the foundation of American numismatics (Confederate currency followed these early copper coins as popular collectibles right after the Civil War).
+United States coin collecting began with early American Coppers in the antebellum period before the Civil War.
+First colonial coins followed by early large cents, represent the foundation of American numismatics (Confederate currency followed these early copper coins as popular collectibles right after the Civil War).

 I deal in Fugio Coppers, the first authorized coin of the United States that says United States and minted at the private New Haven Mint.
-Dated 1787, the story of bribery, theft and corruption surrounding these coins as well as the Ben Franklin motifs make them fascinating to collect.
+Dated 1787, the story of bribery, theft, and corruption surrounding these coins, as well as the Ben Franklin motifs, makes them fascinating to collect.

 Confederate “Coins” 1860s, to 1880s, 1961, 2011